Curved Representation Space of Vision Transformers: Resolving the contradiction

-Fig.~\ref{fig:early_direction_changes} shows the direction changes in early steps of travel (i.e., $\theta^{(1)}, \cdots, \theta^{(4)}$) for ResNet50 and Swin-T when $\epsilon/N$=.002 and $\epsilon_{\mathrm{\mathbf{r}}}$=.05 (see Appendix~\ref{appsec:magnitude_changes} for the magnitude distributions, which shows a similar trend; the results for the whole travel are shown in Appendix~\ref{appsec:the_whole_travel_process}).
-The following observations can be made (also illustrated in Fig.~\ref{fig:relationship_illustration}).
-1) For ResNet50, the direction does not change much, no matter how the travel direction in the input space is set (Figs.~\ref{fig:early_direction_changes}a, \ref{fig:early_direction_changes}b, \ref{fig:early_direction_changes}c).
-This indicates that the input-output relationship of CNNs is fairly linear around the data.
-2) In contrast, Swin-T shows locally nonlinear input-output relationship; $\theta^{(n)}$ is significantly large no matter how the travel direction in the input space is set (Figs.~\ref{fig:early_direction_changes}e, \ref{fig:early_direction_changes}f, \ref{fig:early_direction_changes}g).
-I.e., the representation space of Transformers is \textit{curved} around the data.
-3) Fig.~\ref{fig:early_direction_changes}h shows that the direction does not change much after the random jump.
-By moving $\mathrm{\mathbf{x}}^{(0)}$ in a random direction $\mathrm{\mathbf{r}}$, $\mathrm{\mathbf{z}}^{(0)}$ can pass over the curved region without meandering in the early steps and make linear movements afterwards ($\mathbf{z_r}^{(n)}$ in Fig.~\ref{fig:relationship_illustration}).
+Figs.~\ref{fig:footprint_csim}a-\ref{fig:footprint_csim}d show the direction changes in travel for ResNet50, MobileNetV2, ViT-B/16 and Swin-T when $\mathrm{\mathbf{d}} = \mathrm{\mathbf{d}}_{\mathrm{FGSM}}$, $\epsilon = .05$, and $N = 50$.
+See Fig.~\ref{fig:footprint_around_csim} in Appendix for the results of other travel directions, which shows a similar trend.
+For ResNet50 and MobileNetV2, the direction does not change much (Figs.~\ref{fig:footprint_csim}a and \ref{fig:footprint_csim}b), which in fact holds regardless of the travel direction in the input space (see Figs.~\ref{fig:footprint_around_csim}a and \ref{fig:footprint_around_csim}b in Appendix).
+This indicates that \textbf{the input-output relationship of CNNs is fairly linear around the data}.
+In contrast, ViT-B/16 and Swin-T shows locally nonlinear input-output relationship; $\theta^{(n)}$ is significantly large in early steps of travel (Figs.~\ref{fig:footprint_csim}c and \ref{fig:footprint_csim}d), even for other travel directions in the input space (see Figs.~\ref{fig:footprint_around_csim}c and \ref{fig:footprint_around_csim}d in Appendix).
+I.e., \textbf{Transformers generate \textit{nonlinear} response to linear perturbation and the representation space of Transformers is \textit{curved} around the data}.